 - 1. Class I and II Streets: These streets shall have four (4) inches of aggregate base.
-Class A and B chert may be approved by the County Board of Commissioners in certain instances in place of graded aggregate base. - 2.
-Public Road: These roads shall have a base of 4" of aggregate base.
-Class A and B chert may be approved by the County Board of Commissioners in place of aggregate base in certain instances.
+Class A and B charts may be approved by the County Board of Commissioners in certain instances in place of graded aggregate base. - 2.
+Public Road: These roads shall have a base of four (4)" of aggregate base.
+Class A and B charts may be approved by the County Board of Commissioners in place of aggregate base in certain instances.

-S3.620 Drainage: Water shall be diverted across the road by use of pipe of suitable size (Corrugated steel, concrete or plastic).
-The pipe shall be a minimum of two (2) feet below the bottom of the road base unless a variance is granted by the Fannin County Board of Commissioners.
-The back fill material shall be clean and solidly tamped about the pipe.
+S3.620 Drainage: Water shall be diverted across the road by use of pipe of suitable size smooth bore polyethylene.
+The pipe shall be a minimum of two (2) feet below the bottom of the road base unless a variance is granted by the Fannin County Board of Commissioner.
+The back-fill material shall be clean and solidly tamped about the pipe.
 The discharge end of the cross drain shall be stabilized using riprap rock for a distance eight (8) times the diameter of the pipe.